Werner-Staeblein/Project-2-modified-resubmit/README.md

 After finishing 10 quiz questions, the user receives the points achieved in the quiz round with optionality to view correct answers and questions answered incorrectly.
 For both cases, the user receives the correct answer even if answered correctly as the user may have guessed an answer from the four answer options.

+<span style="color: red; font-weight: bold;">Reminder: Trvia page has changed / new image needed in final README</span>

 ![Results Page](readme_assets/interaction_and_user_feedback.png)

 # Design

-The design was based on the key colors in the Javascript logo.
-Using the colors included in the JS logo, a color palette was generated with coolors.
-This ensures a conistent feel for the user.
+The design is based on the key colors in the Javascript logo.
+Using the colors included in the JS logo.
+A color palette was generated with coolors.
+This ensures a consistent feel for the user.

-User activity such as buttons highlighted with box shadows makes the overall design more appealing.
+User activity such as click of buttons is supported by box shadows to make the overall design more appealing.

-A linear gradient using the color scheme was used for the background of the quiz.
+A linear gradient using the color scheme was used for the background of the trivia.
 Different linear gradients were used for the quiz box to ensure an appealing color design aligned with the base color scheme of the Javascript logo.

 ### Color Palette